iCliniq Logo

 Local anesthesia is pivotal to dental surgeries and post-operative healing of the oral tissue.
-Read the article to know why an anesthetic failure occurs and its prevention in dentistry.
+Read the article to learn about its failure and prevention.

 The dental surgeon mandatorily gives local anesthesia (LA) for simple dental procedures like deep scaling and root planing to surgical procedures like: